 On rare occasions a vascular surgeon may find it necessary to perform a procedure known as aortography, also known as an aortogram, to evaluate the aorta, aneurysm and how the aneurysm affects the branches of blood vessels coming off of the aorta.
 First, the groin is injected with a local anesthetic which numbs the area, then a catheter is placed into an artery in the groin and directed into the aorta.
 Contrast dye is injected into the aorta, aneurysm and blood vessels branching off of the aorta which provides the vascular surgeon with a detailed picture of the blood flow in these areas.

 At the same time, contrast dye can be injected into the lower extremities, if deemed necessary, to evaluate the blood flow into the legs and any aneurysm(s), and how the aneurysm(s) affects the blood flowing into the feet.

 Watchful Waiting Period

 During the "watchful waiting" period, the vascular surgeon will monitor the growth of the aneurysm every 6 to 12 months by obtaining serial CT or MRI scans or ultrasounds.
-Once the aneurysm grows to a significant size and is at risk of rupturing, then the benefits of repairing the aneurysm are greater than the risks and complications of surgery or not fixing the aneurysm.
+Once the aneurysm grows to a significant size and is at risk of rupturing, the benefits of repairing the aneurysm become greater than the risks and complications of surgery, or of not fixing the aneurysm altogether.

 Once the aneurysm has reached a size which places it at risk for rupture, then surgical options are considered depending on several factors: